jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.7 June 20 2020 =
+Added new Material Design styling for HTML tables.
+Added styling for WooCommerce Products block.

 = 1.3.6 May 15 2020 =
 Fixed color overrides for Gutenberg generated colors.
 Added Skrollr compatibility to Gutenberg galleries.